SQL Relay FAQ

 Back-End Compatibility - SQL Relay supports most popular commercial and open-source database back-ends.

-Database Abstraction Layers - SQL Relay provides drivers for several popular database abstraction layers.
+Database Abstraction Layers - SQL Relay provides drivers for several popular database abstraction layers, and is an abstraction layer, itself.

 Native APIs - SQL Relay provides client APIs for most popular programming languages.